nadakamel/TwitterClientApp/README.md

 Model-View-Controller architecture (MVC)

 ### Models
 The models won't store business logic.
 They will only act as data stores.
-Model objects will retrieve and store model state in a database using Sync.
+Model objects will retrieve and store model state in a database using Realm.

 ### Views
 Views are the components that display the application's user interface (UI).